andkret/Cookbook/BasicSkills.md

 | Podcast Episode: #082 Reading Tweets With Apache Niﬁ & IaaS vs PaaS vs SaaS
 |------------------|
-|In this episode we are talking about the diﬀerences between infrastructure as a service, platform as a service and application as a service.
+|In this episode we are talking about the differences between infrastructure as a service, platform as a service and application as a service.
 Then we install the Niﬁ docker container and look into how we can extract the twitter data.
 | [Watch on YouTube](https://youtu.be/pWuT4UAocUY) \ [Listen on Anchor](https://anchor.fm/andreaskayy/episodes/082-Reading-Tweets-With-Apache-Nifi--IaaS-vs-PaaS-vs-SaaS-e45j50)|